 Taulí Research and Innovation Grants

-Program Taulí Grants aims to promote research and innovation among I3PT research professionals, helping to fund projects of excellence and also helping emerging groups to develop their projects and gain enough experience to be competitive in competitive calls.
+TAI-certified Taulí Grants aims to promote research and innovation among I3PT research professionals, helping to fund projects of excellence and also helping emerging groups to develop their projects and gain enough experience to be competitive in competitive calls.

 Taulí Scholarships are announced annually and incorporate three modalities: